Return to site

 · Ministry,Ordination,Heritage,Gospel,Christianity

-Hi!
-I am grateful to complete my ordination requirements for ordained minister through Christian Leaders Alliance.
-This ongoing credit-based and self-paced program required a statement of calling, mentorship, endorsements from leaders familiar with my ministry (2) and family familiar with my character (1), plus local service requirements.
+I am grateful to complete my ordination requirements for ordained minister through Christian Leaders Alliance (C.L.A.).
+This ongoing credit-based and self-paced program required a statement of calling, mentorship, two endorsements from leaders familiar with my ministry, and one endorsement from kin familiar with my character, plus local service requirements.
 Specialization options, such as life coaching, kingdom, business, and chaplaincy entail more study,

 CLA Ordained Minister Dena Michele Rosko 2022

-I am incredibly grateful to the president of CLI, the staff, instructors, and learners for their prayers, encouragement through hardships and pandemic, and fellowship during the training.
-I am grateful to the Institute President and his team for their validation and receptivity to my feedback to integrate heritage theology, formation, and care to influence culture beyond the ostracisms of political ideologies and -isms of the world.
+I am grateful to the president of Christians Leaders Institute (CLI), the training partner of C.L.A., the staff, instructors, and learners for their prayers, encouragement through hardships and during the pandemic, and fellowship during the training.
+I am grateful for their validation and receptivity to my feedback to integrate heritage theology, formation, and care to influence culture beyond the ostracisms of political ideologies and -isms of the world.
 As a result, the team invited me to create a mini-course for a "We Story of a Gospel Heritage."

-This openness to integration allows for the liminal leadership that I appreciate and expect as necessary for someone to follow Christ, especially in leadership.
-Where our understandings differed, particularly with politics and ostracizing systems, and the male voice, they made space to listen to my feedback, and kept the calling first.
+This liminal space helps me to follow Christ.
+Where our agreements and understandings differed, particularly with politics and ostracizing systems, and the male voice, C.L.I. listened to my feedback, and kept the fellowship.
 The support staff responded promptly and positively to my inquiries.

 broken image

-We validate and integrate one another to influence them.
+We validate and integrate one another to influence.

 Read the heritage theology, formation, and care series.
-Go to Learn page for upcoming ecourses and other opportunities to work with me for your leadership or organization.
-Search for me in the directory.
+Learn about upcoming ecourses and opportunities to work with me for your leadership or organization.
+Search for me in the C.L.A. directory.

 Min.
 Dr. Dena